iluvgirlswithglasses/terminal-pokemon/doc/report.md

 "file-io.h" reads a pre-designed gameboard binary file and then feeds it to the program.
 A gameboard object is built upon this.

-"background-loader.h" reads a background image text file and then represents it as a 2 dimensional array, which is fed to "gameboard-renderer.h" (documented in *6.9.5*).
+"background-loader.h" reads a background image text file and then represents it as a 2 dimensional array, which is fed to "gameboard-renderer.h" (documented in **7.9.5**).
 By using "file-fetcher.h", it can detect and load any image under directory `bgr/`.
 Therefore, the player can add/edit/remove any image in `bgr/` as they want.
 If there are multiple images provided, "background-loader.h" will randomly choose one of them.

-## 6.4.
+## 7.4.
 Gameboard & Behaviors

 The Gameboard & Behaviors Module consists of 6 header files: "gameboard.h", "gameboard-logic.h", "gameboard-logic-easy.h", "gameboard-logic-normal.h", "sliding-logic.h", and "randomize-logic.h".
 This is the most complicated module in the project as it covers a lot of contents:

 - 5 standard features: I/L/U/Z Matching and Game finish verification
 - An advanced feature: Move suggestion
 - An extra advance feature: Stage difficulty increase
-- 2 extra features: Free Match Mode and Randomizer Mode (as mentioned in **Chapter 3 - Features**)
+- 2 extra features: Free Match Mode and Randomizer Mode (as mentioned in **Chapter 3 - Project Completion**)
 - A vital component which gives data to generate visual effects.
 - Complete a technical requirement: Gameboard definition